-- to adopt an indicator-based approach to assess banks' systemic importance based on size, interconnectedness, substitutability and complexity; - to set out appropriate policy measures with respect to each type of D-SIB; - to require D-SIBs to undertake recovery and resolution planning; - to publish the initial list of D-SIBs, which will include D-SIB branches (if any), by the first quarter of 2015, in order to provide banks with sufficient time to comply with relevant D-SIB policy measures; - to review the D-SIB framework, including the methodology and indicators, every three years.
+- to adopt an indicator-based approach to assess banks' systemic importance based on size, interconnectedness, substitutability and complexity; - to set out appropriate policy measures with respect to each type of D-SIB; - to require D-SIBs to undertake recovery and resolution planning; - to publish the initial list of D-SIBs, which would include D-SIB branches (if any), by the first quarter of 2015, in order to provide banks with sufficient time to comply with relevant D-SIB policy measures; - to review the D-SIB framework, including the methodology and indicators, every three years. - On April 30, 2015, MAS published its framework for identifying and supervising domestic systemically important banks (D-SIBs) in Singapore, and the inaugural list of seven D-SIBs.